BenMannMann/ArchLinuxBTW/README.md

 - Follow https://wiki.archlinux.org/title/Security basically
 - Long start up is because of AMD lol
 - Linux HDDs formatted to ext4
+- Avoided needing the AUR as per the Arch Wiki, use pacman for all needed packages

 ## Things I had to do